 By wringing or stretching the nerve, the water molecules exit the nerve due to its’ elastic properties.
 The internal pressure decreases thus allowing the micro circulation to return, and the healing process to commence.

-After applying these techniques along with structural alignment, I have found that they can be effective in Sciatica help Tsawwassentreating from mild to severe cases of sciatica.
+After applying these techniques along with structural alignment, I have found that they can be effective in treating from mild to severe cases of sciatica.

 The body has an amazing ability to heal, but sometimes needs a little help along the way.